nconrad/ModelSEED-REST/README.md

 ## Building Web Documentation

-Docs strings in server.js are parsed into JSON using `./docs/parse-docs.js`.
+Docsstrings in server.js are parsed into JSON using `./docs/parse-docs.js`.
-The resulting JSON structure `api-documentation.json` is then used to produce fancy online documentation.
+The resulting JSON structure `./api-documentation.json` is then used to produce fancy online documentation.
 See <a href="http://github.com/modelseed/modelseed-UI">ModelSEED-UI</a>
 for the front-end code.